programistka/personal-website/content/blog/elegant-development-experience-with-zsh-and-hyper-terminal/index.md

 The configuration file is where settings such as font size, colors, shells (e.g. bash, zsh, fish), and plugins can be configured.
 One important note is that plugins will overwrite your own config values specified in `.hyper.js`.
 For example, if you use a theme plugin which will set all the colors in your Hyper terminal, then all the colors you've specified in your `.hyper.js` will not take effect.

-See <Link to="https://gist.github.com/robertcoopercode/276d7cf66e9b0eea48c117fff1762a17">this gist</Link> to view my current Hyper configuration.
+<Quote>See <Link to="https://gist.github.com/robertcoopercode/276d7cf66e9b0eea48c117fff1762a17">this gist</Link> to view my current Hyper configuration.</Quote>

 ### Border